Azure/portaldocs/portal-sdk/templates/portalfx-controls-editor.md

 To use the editor, compose a part that hosts the editor control, then use it from your extension.

 You can control the behavior and features of the editor via initialization `options`.

 **Step 1**: Define the Html template for your part:

-`\Client\Controls\Editor\Templates\EditorInstructions.html`
+`\Client\V1\Controls\Editor\Templates\EditorInstructions.html`

 **Step 2**: Create a viewmodel to bind your control to.
 SampleEditorViewModel implements the viewmodel for the editor.

-`\Client\Controls\Editor\ViewModels\EditorViewModels.ts.`

-{"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/Controls/Editor/ViewModels/EditorViewModels.ts","section":"editor#sampleEditorViewModel"}
+`\Client\V1\Controls\Editor\ViewModels\EditorViewModels.ts.`

+{"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V1/Controls/Editor/ViewModels/EditorViewModels.ts","section":"editor#sampleEditorViewModel"}

 **Step 3**: Now you can consume your part from an extension by referencing it in the PDL:

-`\Client\Controls\Editor\EditorInstructions.pdl`

-{"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/Controls/Editor/Editor.pdl","section":"editor#custompart"}
+`\Client\V1\Controls\Editor\Editor.pdl`

+{"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V1/Controls/Editor/Editor.pdl","section":"editor#custompart"}

 [editor-code]: ../media/portalfx-controls/editor-code.png

+#### Editor with Custom Language

+Custom language can be used by declaring inherited Editor control viewmodel with rules and suggestions.

+**Step 1**: Define the Html template for your part:

+`\Client\V1\Controls\Editor\Templates\CustomLanguageEditor.html`

+**Step 2**: Create a viewmodel to bind your control to.
+SampleEditorViewModel implements the viewmodel for the editor.

+`\Client\V1\Controls\Editor\ViewModels\CustomLanguageEditorViewModels.ts.`

+{"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V1/Controls/Editor/ViewModels/CustomLanguageEditorViewModels.ts","section":"editor#sampleCustomLanguageEditorViewModel"}

+**Step 3**: Now you can consume your part from an extension by referencing it in the PDL:

+`\Client\V1\Controls\Editor\Editor.pdl`

+{"gitdown":"include-section","file":"../Samples/SamplesExtension/Extension/Client/V1/Controls/Editor/Editor.pdl","section":"editor#customlanguagepart"}